yiisoft/docs/guide/en/concept/aliases.md

 ```

 The `yiisoft/aliases` parameter initializes `Aliases` service from [`yiisoft/aliases` package](https://github.com/yiisoft/aliases).
-You can set additional aliases in runtime by using the service:
+You can set extra aliases in runtime by using the service:

 ```php
 use \Yiisoft\Aliases\Aliases;